yeokm1/pcb-name-card/README.md

 My name or business card that is on a Printed Circuit Board (PCB).
 Comes with an white LED, UV LED and a ruler.
 Not forgetting a QR code containing my contact details in [Vcard](https://en.wikipedia.org/wiki/VCard) format.

+I gave a talk on my name card, slides available in the picture link below.

 [![My slides on slideshare](images/first-slide.png)](http://www.slideshare.net/yeokm1/pcb-business-card)

 ###PCB Design software and addons/references used